bryanbraun/bryanbraun.github.io/_posts/2016-11-13-how-i-choose-a-side-project.md

 ---
-title: "How I Choose a Side Project"
+title: "How I choose a side project"
 date: 2016-11-13 18:27:14
 ---